EddyO360/Public-Census-Management-System/README.md

 # Public Census Management System

-A comprehensive web application for managing census data collection in Kenya, built with React, Firebase, and Material-UI.
+A comprehensive web application for managing census data collection, built with React, Firebase, and Material-UI.

 ## Features